Header Image Mobile Header Image

 It turns out they all have the same answer.
 They worked hard to get into their careers and then served for a few years, but then—-just as they were hitting their stride—-each forced to quit and find other forms of employment.

-“Oh, I get it,” said the barkeep.
+“Oh, I get it,” says the barkeep.
 “Term limits.”

 This is not a funny joke.
 It’s a more of a little lesson.
 Term limits for politicians is one of the most popular policy ideas in modern history.
 But obviously, we like our doctors, teachers, engineers, accountants, firefighters, and everybody else to be able to get a decades plus of experience.